jayeshpansheriya/image_picker_type/README.md

 # image_picker_type plugin for Flutter

-A Flutter plugin for iOS and Android for picking images from the image library, and taking new pictures with the camera or galary and crop it.
+A Flutter plugin for iOS and Android for picking images from the image library, and taking new pictures with the camera or gallery and crop it.

 ## Features